Ninja243/Labs/ISSUES.md

 # Stuff I don't understand
  * ##  :neckbeard: Go
+   * API doesn't check to see if azp is the same as the Client ID
    * ~Context~
      - ~Why~
      - ~How do you add info to the context?~